ggendro/armlearn/README.md

 ### Run tests and examples

 After installation, you will find in the the build folder the project executables.
-For all of them, `sudo` authorization is required to access serial ports:
+For most of them, `sudo` authorization is required to access serial ports:

 #### Run ID example